fourpenny/MusicXMLParser/README.md

 ## Features
 The Score object stores the following data:
--The work's title
+- The work's title
--The work's composer
+- The work's composer
--The work's instruments
+- The work's instruments
--The number of occurances of each pitch class
+- The number of occurances of each pitch class

 Feel free to make a pull request if you would like to contribute any new features!